Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Background

 \subsection{General Structure of VLA Models}

-The overall architecture of VLA models is illustrated in Fig.~\ref{fig2}.
-Both architectures first encode visual and linguistic inputs, then decode the resulting representations into action sequences~\cite{brohan2023rt, kimopenvla, intelligence2025pi_}.
-Variants extend this framework by incorporating additional modalities, such as proprioceptive data (e.g., joint angles and positions)~\cite{wu2023unleashing, team2024octo}.
-Despite these extensions, vision–language understanding remains central to robotic manipulation, and such models are accordingly classified as VLA architectures.
+The basic architecture of VLA models is shown in Fig.~\ref{fig2}.
+These architectures encode visual and linguistic inputs and decode the resulting representations into action sequences~\cite{brohan2023rt, kimopenvla, intelligence2025pi_, shukor2025smolvla}.
+Variants extend this design by incorporating additional modalities, such as proprioceptive data (e.g., joint angles and positions)~\cite{wu2023unleashing, team2024octo, bjorck2025gr00t}.
+Despite these extensions, vision-language understanding remains central to robotic systems, and they are classified as VLA models.

-In Fig.~\ref{fig2}(a), the vision encoder, and in Fig.~\ref{fig2}(b), the vision tokenizer, process environmental context from raw images by leveraging pre-trained models such as SigLIP~\cite{zhai2023sigmoid} and DINOv2~\cite{oquab2024dinov2}.
-Trained on large-scale image datasets, these encoders deliver robust feature-extraction performance.
-Common backbone architectures include ResNet~\cite{he2016deep}, EfficientNet~\cite{tan2019efficientnet}, and the Vision Transformer~\cite{dosovitskiyimage}, chosen for their effectiveness in visual representation learning.

-Available implementations span state-of-the-art foundation models—GPT-4~\cite{achiam2023gpt}, Gemini~\cite{team2023gemini}, and LLaMA~\cite{touvron2023llama}—as well as earlier encoders such as the CLIP text backbone~\cite{radford2021learning}.
-Pre-training on large-scale text corpora is essential for robust language comprehension.
-Nevertheless, VLA models rarely exhibit strong out-of-the-box performance~\cite{intelligence2025pi05, intelligence2025pi_}, highlighting the necessity of post-training.

-The language encoder in Fig.~\ref{fig2}(a) and large language model in Fig.~\ref{fig2}(b) process textual inputs to support task understanding.
-Current implementations range from state-of-the-art foundation models, such as Gemma~\cite{team2024gemma} and LLaMA~\cite{touvron2023llama}—to earlier encoders such as the CLIP text backbone~\cite{radford2021learning}.
-Similar to the vision encoder, the pre-training process endows these modules with robust generalization capabilities.
-However, these generalization capabilities are difficult to translate into strong out-of-the-box manipulation performance~\cite{intelligence2025pi05, intelligence2025pi_}, underscoring the necessity of post-training.
+The vision encoder in Fig.~\ref{fig2} (a) (or vision tokenizer in Fig.~\ref{fig2} (b)) processes vision context using a pre-trained model such as DINOv2~\cite{oquab2024dinov2} with backbone architectures including ResNet~\cite{he2016deep}, EfficientNet~\cite{tan2019efficientnet}, and the Vision Transformer~\cite{dosovitskiyimage}.
+The language encoder in Fig.~\ref{fig2} (a) (or large language model in Fig.~\ref{fig2} (b)) parses textual instructions.
+Current implementations range from SOTA foundation models~\cite{team2024gemma, touvron2023llama} to earlier encoders such as the CLIP text backbone~\cite{radford2021learning}.
+Owing to large-scale pre-training, these modules provide robust feature extraction.